AppDev-Ascend/FinalProject_CLI/README.md

      pip install -r requirements.txt
      ```
      This command installs the required packages listed in the `requirements.txt` file.
 Ensure that you have the appropriate permissions and are in the correct virtual environment before running this command.

+3. **Install Tesseract OCR:**
+   - Download and install Tesseract OCR from the [official Tesseract GitHub page](https://github.com/tesseract-ocr/tesseract).
+   - Add the directory containing `tesseract.exe` to your system's PATH for global usage.

+4. **Additional Notes:**
+   - If you encounter issues related to Tesseract during the project, ensure that the Tesseract executable is accessible and correctly configured in your code.

+## To do (Delete this after finishing)
+- [ ] Add File Upload Option (.txt)
+- [ ] Add FIle Upload Option (.pdf)
+- [ ] Add PDF to Text Converter Class
+- [ ] Add Txt to Text Converter
+- [ ] Add Saving Assessments to different File Types Class
+- [ ] Convert Assessment to PDF
+- [ ] Convert Assessment to GIFT
+- [ ] Add Different Assessment Types